-Years after Gaddafi was overthrown, the situation in the country remains fraught.
+Years after Qaddafi was overthrown, the situation in the country remains fraught.
 The UN-backed Government of National Accord has little control outside of Tripoli and is heavily reliant on the capital’s various militias for support.
-A rival administration in the east is backed by strongman Field Marshal Khalifa Haftar, the former Gaddafi officer turned defector, who has received support from the UAE, Egypt, Russia and France.
+A rival administration in the east is backed by strongman Field Marshal Khalifa Haftar, the former Qaddafi officer turned defector, who has received support from the UAE, Egypt, Russia and France.

 On Tuesday, Mr Haftar’s forces extended their control over eastern Libya after finally capturing the city of Derna.
 They apprehended as many as 40 militants who are alleged to be members of Al Qaeda in the process.
 They have also moved on Libya’s fractious south and this week took control of the country’s largest oilfield.

-In the security vacuum that followed Gaddafi’s death, ISIS took over his former hometown of Sirte, until 2016, and attacked numerous high-profile targets such as the foreign ministry.
+In the security vacuum that followed Qaddafi’s death, ISIS took over his former hometown of Sirte, until 2016, and attacked numerous high-profile targets such as the foreign ministry.